cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 </HighlightBox>

-Before you launch yourself fully into production, it would be interesting to simulate a set of independent nodes on your own computer.
+Before you launch yourself fully into production, it would be interesting to simulate a set of independent nodes on your computer.
 This can be prepared and orchestrated with [Docker Compose](https://docs.docker.com/get-started/08_using_compose).

 ## Target setup

 In order to mimic a real setup, find an objective on which to focus.
 Here the objective is:

-* Three independent parties, Alice, Bob, and Carol.
+* Three independent parties - Alice, Bob, and Carol.
-* Two independent validator nodes, run by Alice and Bob respectively, that can only communicate with their own sentries and do not expose RPC end points.
+* Two independent validator nodes, run by Alice and Bob respectively, that can only communicate with their own sentries and do not expose RPC endpoints.
-* Additionally, Alice's validator node uses Tendermint KMS on a separate machine.
+* Additionally, Alice's validator node uses Tendermint Key Management System (TMKMS) on a separate machine.
-* The two sentry nodes, run by Alice and Bob, expose end points to the _world_.
+* The two sentry nodes, run by Alice and Bob, expose endpoints to the _world_.
-* A regular node, run by Carol, that can communicate with only the sentries and exposes end points for use by clients.
+* A regular node, run by Carol, that can communicate with only the sentries and exposes endpoints for use by clients.

 ## Docker elements